 - The collated data can then be input into a mathematic formula that, based on various patterns formed will calculate and predict the L70/ L50 figures.

 For a more in-depth explanation, see this publication by LED manufacturer Cree on their LED testing.

 Will they last the estimated lifespan?

 Yes.
-Most customers, when using the LEDs as directed, will experience years of use without failure.
+Most customers, when using the LED light bulbs as directed, will experience years of use without failure.
 Some may even exceed the estimated ‘life span’ and not notice a depreciation of Lumen/ light output.
-LEDs unlike incandescent bulbs should not just fail at the end of their life.
+LED light bulbs unlike incandescent bulbs should not just fail at the end of their life.
 Their lumens/ light output will depreciate over time.

-Whilst LEDs do not rely on a delicate filament, this does not make then immune to failure.
+Whilst LED light bulbs do not rely on a delicate filament, this does not make then immune to failure.
 Whilst uncommon, you may experience a sudden failure with an LED bulb and this can be down to a few factors.
 Here are a few reasons that may cause an LED to suddenly fail:

 - Insufficient housing- always ensure you are using a sufficient housing unit for your LED.
 For example if using an LED above a shower unit or outdoors it must be in an IP65 rated fitting.
 Otherwise moisture can cause damage to the bulb.